 After team members have completed training, team debriefs act as a post-training intervention in which the leader reviews examples of successful performance with respect to tasks and team work (Bell et al., 2017).
 Moreover, managerial support can also influence whether employees choose to participate in non-mandatory developmental activities (Bell et al., 2017).
 Team leaders can shape the degree of learning transfer through informal reinforcement of transfer activities (Smith-Jentsch et al., 2001).

-Ensure that organizational climate fosters learning transfer.
+Ensure that organizational climate fosters transfer of learning.

 Research has also shown that what happens before and after training predicts transfer.
 Saks and Belcourt (2006) examined the effect of activities before training such as supervisor involvement, during training (training feedback and rewards) and after training (organization and supervisor support) on learning transfer.
 They found that pre-training and post-training activities were more strongly related to the transfer of learning than were activities during training.